enovin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c: Print all the numbers of base 16, followed by a new line

-9-print_comb.c: Print all the possible combinations of single-digit numbers, followed by a comma and a space, followed by a new line
+9-print_comb.c: Print all possible combinations of single-digit numbers, followed by a comma and a space, followed by a new line

 100-print_comb3.c: Print all possible different combinations of two digits, separated by a comma and a space

 101-print_comb4.c: Print all possible different combinations of three digits, separated by a comma and a space

+102-print_combi5.c: Print all possible different combinations of two two-digit numbers, separated bya comma and a space